linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Moody's Bank Loan Ratings- Pricing Implications and Approach.md

 Another variation on this theme is a cash flow sweep.
 This provides for some or all of a company's free cash flow to be applied toward loan repayment.
 These “sweeps” continue until either (a) certain financial hurdles are met (implying improved financial conditions); or (b) the loan is repaid in its entirety.

 Springing Liens.
 Springing liens usually refer to circumstances in which the lenders may take security over a company's assets.
 From a credit perspective they are usually less effective as a risk mitigant than a perfected first security interest in tangible assets.
 Numerous circumstances can be envisioned where lenders would have difficulty establishing a perfected lien on a company's assets at the time when the lien is most advantageous--when the borrower is experiencing financial distress (see Moody’s Special Comment,  Trigger Happy,  published December 1995).
 However,  some springing liens are better structured than others.
-Those that are structured such that the borrower would not be able to impede the ability of the lenders to perfect their security interest and those that are structured such that the provisions of the bankruptcy code are less likely to imperil the lenders’ lien on assets are generally viewed more favorably than others.
+Those that are structured such that the borrower would not be able to impede the ability of the lenders to perfect their security interest and those that are structured such that the provisions of the [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] code are less likely to imperil the lenders’ lien on assets are generally viewed more favorably than others.

 Springing liens can sometimes also refer to circumstances where the lenders must release their collateral security (referred to as “reverse springing” liens).
 The circumstances in which security may be released usually refer to the improving credit quality of the borrower.
 Federated’s bank facilities per mit the lien over its assets to be released,  for example,  upon becoming an investment grade credit.
 In that particular case,  Moody's assigned the same rating to Federated’s secured bank facilities as it did to its senior unsecured bonds (Bal).
 In considering reverse springing liens,  Moody's focuses on the likelihood that the lien on a borrower's assets will be released